 The network latency between geographically remote data centers is necessarily much higher than the network latency between adjacent racks in the same data center.
 This increased message latency would seriously degrade NuoDB performance if there were active Storage Managers in a remote data center.
-Asynchronous commit avoids this performance degradation.
+The use of ASMs avoids this performance degradation.

-Asynchronous commit is expensive because it requires at least one extra data center.
+The use of ASMs is expensive because it requires at least one extra data center.
 Each passive data center requires at least one AP, at least one SM, and storage for at least one archive+journal.
 All this hardware must be running continuously to provide full coverage.
 In contrast, backups only use resources while the backup is being taken, and even then don’t use much extra resources.
-Use asynchronous commit when the potential cost of losing data in a disaster outweighs the added expense.
+Use ASMs when the potential cost of losing data in a disaster outweighs the added expense.

 High-bandwidth network connections between data centers might be much more expensive than network connections between nodes in the same data center.
 Thus any multi-data-center deployment might be more expensive than a single data center.

-If the passive data center goes down, asynchronous commit does not protect transactions that occur while it is down nor while the asynchronous storage managers are syncing their archives after coming back up.
+If the passive data center goes down, the use of ASMs does not protect transactions that occur while it is down nor while the asynchronous storage managers are syncing their archives after coming back up.
 This can be alleviated by running multiple passive data centers, but that multiplies hardware and network expense.